franz-josef-kaiser/geo-data-store-2/readme.txt

 * Add `sc_geodatastore_meta_keys` filter to your functions of plugin file to set what meta data keys to capture.

 == Changelog ==

+= 1.2 =
+* Added link on plugin screen that allows you to force a re-index.
+* Added function getPostIDsByRange() that includes ready made SQL for returning all post ID's in order by distance of a given point

 = 1.1 =
 * Changed DB key not to be UNIQUE but to be INDEX